Endternvl/zAltmr/README.md

 # Hello! 🤖
 Hello, I'am zAltmr.
-A Multi=configurated Discord bot with 200+ commands.
+A Multi-Configurated Discord bot with over 200+ commands.

 ## Features
 What is the features of **zAltmr?**